How to Dress for Success

 - Pick long pants over shorts.
-“Always dress potty training kids in long pants, not shorts,” says Jennifer Koons, a Roswell, Ga., mother of two.
+Jennifer Koons, a Roswell, Ga., mother of two, recommends dressing your child in long pants.
 “When accidents happen, the long pants absorb more and save your carpets and furniture.”

 - Take advantage of warm weather.
-In cold weather areas, small children wear a lot of layers, especially if they are playing outside.
 It is easier for both the child and parent when there are fewer clothes involved.

 - Take a test run.
 Parents shouldn’t assume their child knows how to put on or take off pants.
 With each new outfit, there should be practice time.
 Children will be more willing to go to the potty if they are confident they can undress with confidence.